venkatpx/dcos-docs/1.9/api/index.md

 Admin Router is an API gateway built on top of NGINX.

-Admin Router exposes four types of routes:
+Admin Router exposes several types of routes:

 - **Proxy Routes** retrieve resources from another URL.
 - **File Routes** retrieve static files.
+- **Lua Routes** execute Lua code to generate responses.
 - **Redirect Routes** redirect to another URL.
 - **Rewrite Routes** translate routes into other routes.

-Admin Router uses these route types to accomplish four primary goals:
+Admin Router uses these route types to accomplish these primary goals:

 - Present a unified control plane for the DC/OS API
 - Proxy API requests to component services on master and agent nodes